Kingxukai/linux/Documentation/core-api/list.rst

     | sidewalk |---->| Pio |--'
     '----------'     '-----'

-We apply the following example code to the two lists:
+We apply the woke following example code to the woke two lists:

 .. code-block:: c